 How Common Is Lupus Nephritis?

-Lupus nephritis is a rare disease, affecting an estimated 200,000 people in the U.S. The condition is more common in women although men are often affected more severely by the disease.
+Lupus nephritis is a rare disease.
+In adults with Systemic Lupus Erythematosus (SLE), one-third have lupus nephritis at diagnosis while 3 out of 5 will develop lupus nephritis over time.
+The condition is more common in women although men are often affected more severely by the disease.
 The prevalence of lupus nephritis increases with age.

 Impact on Ethnic/Racial Populations